MUO-C3003 - Muotoilun työprosessit, Luento-opetus, 19.4.2022-3.6.2022

 How to use “Object –> Transform –> Move” to build the repeat

-Make rectangle with black outline and no fill, size as the repeat you are going to make.
+Make a rectangle with black outline and no fill, size as the repeat you are going to make.
 Take the Rectangle Tool, click anywhere on the page, write the size in appearing window.
 Lock the rectangle: Select it and do: Object –> Lock Selection

 Group all the elements in one repeat: Select the elements and do: Object –> Group